 So I try my best to avoid getting annoyed even if every guy on the street is trying to sell me fruit/photocopied-novels(?!)/fake-D&G-sunglasses/a-ride-on-his-scooter/whatever.

-I must say Vietnamese vendors are full of inventive (especially in the most touristic spots as Halong Bay, Hoi An or Nha Trang).
-For instance the girl on the photo above was trying to sell me socks at fish market.
+I must say Vietnamese vendors are full of inventive (especially in the most touristic spots as Halong Bay, Hoi An, or Nha Trang).
+For instance, the girl in the photo above was trying to sell me socks at the fish market.
 Her selling strategy was to point her dirty socks.
 Masochist.

 I don’t get this one